nvictor/design/grooves/DESIGN.md

 ### 7.1.
 Playback Control

 Playback is controlled via toolbar buttons (Play/Stop) and the spacebar key.
-The `PlaybackManager` uses a `Timer` to advance the sequence and a `SoundService` to play a system "tink" sound for each active beat.
+The `PlaybackManager` uses a `Timer` to advance the sequence and an `AudioEngineManager` with `SoundService` to play audio for each active beat.

 ### 7.2.
-Image Exporting
+Export Features

-An `ImageExporter` utility allows the user to export the current `Editor` view as a PNG image using SwiftUI's `ImageRenderer` and `NSSavePanel`.
+- **Image Exporting**: An `ImageExporter` utility allows the user to export the current `Editor` view as a PNG image using SwiftUI's `ImageRenderer` and `NSSavePanel`.
+- **MIDI Exporting**: A `MIDIExporter` utility enables exporting grooves as MIDI files, supporting different time signatures and BPM settings.

+### 7.3.
+Enhanced Audio

+The application includes sophisticated audio features:
+- **Velocity Generation**: Dynamic velocity assignment to beats for more realistic playback
+- **Audio Engine**: Advanced audio processing using AVAudioEngine for high-quality sound output